24 Hours After Quitting Smoking: What Happens to Your Body? 24 Hours After Quitting Smoking: What Happens to Your Body?

 After 24 hours without smoking:

-• the risk of heart attack already begins decreasing
+• Your risk of heart attack starts to decrease.

 What Does Nicotine Withdrawal Feel Like?